washingtonpost/arc-custom-embed/docs/getting-started.md

      }
 ```

 The search button shows results now.
-All that's left to do is let the user select one and send the data back to Ellipsis.
+All that's left to do is let the user select one and send the data back to Composer.

 Change handleClick to be: